Julien Vetro

-Julien Gael Vetro (born 23 February 2004) is a French professional footballer who plays as a winger or second striker for Championnat National club Sochaux.
+Julien Gael Vetro (born 23 February 2004) is a French professional footballer who plays as a winger or second striker for Ligue 2 club Sochaux.
 He has previously played for Girondins de Bordeaux, Burnley and Dundee.

 Career

 Youth career

 Vetro came through the youth ranks of Noisiel FC and US Torcy before joining INF Clairefontaine.
 At the age of 15, Vetro joined the youth ranks of Girondins de Bordeaux.

 Bordeaux

 After a couple of years playing for their B team and having recovered from various injuries, Vetro made his senior debut for Bordeaux on 19 November 2022 as a substitute in a Coupe de France win away to Trélissac.

 Vetro made his league debut for Les Girondins on 23 January 2024 in a Ligue 2 victory at home against Valenciennes, and provided an assist in the same game.
 Vetro scored his first goal for Bordeaux on 19 February 2024, netting a late equaliser away to Amiens.